How we help our community

 Plumb Place complies with HUD’s housing first which means we operates on the belief that women who feel secure in housing are able to better make progress on their individual goals.
-Plumb Place has 17 dedicated transitional housing beds in 17 individual rooms and 4 emergency shelter beds in 2 large rooms for the ability to serve up to 21 women at a time.
+Plumb Place has 17 dedicated transitional housing beds in 17 individual rooms and four emergency shelter beds in two large rooms for the ability to serve up to 21 women at a time.
 While the program is designed to help program participants work toward self sufficiency as quickly as possible, and several are helped each year in our emergency shelter program, many women benefit from the added support of the transitional housing program.

 Entry to Plumb Place is based on meeting HUD definition of homelessness and/or fleeing domestic violence.
-Through the use of the VI-SPDAT – HMIS version and Self Sufficiency Matrix offered by the Kansas Housing Resources Corporation, the scores of both of these forms are used to ensure program participants are entered into the appropriate Plumb Place program – Emergency Shelter or Transitional Housing.
+Through the use of the VI-SPDAT – HMIS version and Self Sufficiency Matrix offered by the Kansas Housing Resources Corporation, the scores of both of these forms are used to ensure program participants are entered into the appropriate Plumb Place program – emergency shelter or transitional housing.

 Case Management and Life Skills Education

-Intensive case management assesses needs and identifies barriers to permanent housing; this is a collaborative effort with the program participant to identify goals and objectives as needed to increase skills and income, build self determination, and secure housing.
+Intensive case management assesses needs and identifies barriers to permanent housing; this is a collaborative effort with the program participant to identify goals and objectives as needed to increase skills and income, build self determination and secure housing.
 As goals are achieved and documented, new goals are established to ensure permanent housing can be maintained upon exit from the program.
-Participants make use of the on-site resource center which provides, staffed by the program manager, hands-on instruction with budgeting, independent living skills, job search, resume writing and application assistance, as well as access to online education and software to improve educational functioning level.
+Participants make use of the on-site resource center that provides, staffed by the program manager, hands-on instruction with budgeting, independent living skills, job search, resume writing and application assistance, as well as access to online education and software to improve educational functioning level.

 Entrepreneurship Program and Transferable Skills Training

-Community Engagement, and Referrals to Community Partners
+Community Engagement and Referrals to Community Partners

 - Crosswinds Mental Health Center for additional mental health services and medication

-- Counseling Associates of the Flint Hills for additional mental health services,
+- Counseling Associates of the Flint Hills for additional mental health services

 - Kansas Legal Services for legal aid

-- ECKAN for a variety of service for low-income residents including section 8 housing aid
+- ECKAN for a variety of service for low-income residents including Section 8 housing aid

 - Southeast Kansasworks for additional job search aid and employment services